cloudflare/cloudflare-docs/content/ai-gateway/_partials/_universal.md

 `https://gateway.ai.cloudflare.com/v1/{account_id}/{gateway_slug}`

 AI Gateway offers multiple endpoints for each Gateway you create - one endpoint per provider, and one Universal Endpoint.
 The Universal Endpoint requires some adjusting to your schema, but supports additional features.
-Some of these features are, for example, retrying a request if it fails the first time, or configuring a fallback model/provider when a request fails.
+Some of these features are, for example, retrying a request if it fails the first time, or configuring a [fallback model/provider](/ai-gateway/configuration/fallbacks/).

 You can use the Universal endpoint to contact every provider.
 The payload is expecting an array of message, and each message is an object with the following parameters: